Why doesn't my camera connect to Breeze software?

 If you cannot find any faults in the USB or power supply, you need to systematically swap out all other pieces of equipment one at a time until you find the fault.
 If necessary can download and run a trial version of the program on a different PC.

-If you have worked thoroughly through this checklist you will probably find the problem before reaching this section.
+If you have worked thoroughly through this checklist you should find the problem before reaching this section.
 If all else fails drop us an email to email@example.com You need to include

 We will try to get you up and running again as soon as we can.